imsweb/staging-client-java/README.md

 ### Collaborative Staging ([view repository](https://github.com/imsweb/staging-algorithm-cs))

 Collaborative Stage is a unified data collection system designed to provide a common data set to meet the needs of all three staging systems (TNM, SEER EOD, and SEER SS).
-It provides a comprehensive system to improve data quality by standardizing rules for timing, clinical and pathologic assessments, and compatibility across all of the systems for all cancer sites.
+It provides a comprehensive system to improve data quality by standardizing rules for timing, clinical and pathologic assessments, and compatibility across all the systems for all cancer sites.

 ## Download